Fabian Society: Second generation

 In the period between the two World Wars, the "Second Generation" Fabians, including the writers R. H. Tawney, G. D. H. Cole and Harold Laski, continued to be a major influence on socialist thought.
+Cole's New Fabian Research Bureau, founded in 1931, was particularly important in revitalising both the Fabians and Labour generally from an interwar low.

 It was at this time that many of the future leaders of the Third World were exposed to Fabian thought, most notably India's Jawaharlal Nehru, who subsequently framed economic policy for India on Fabian socialism lines.
 After independence from Britain, Nehru's Fabian ideas committed India to an economy in which the state owned, operated and controlled means of production, in particular key heavy industrial sectors such as steel, telecommunications, transportation, electricity generation, mining and real estate development.
-Private activity, property rights and entrepreneurship were discouraged or regulated through permits, nationalisation of economic activity and high taxes were encouraged, rationing, control of individual choices and Mahalanobis model considered by Nehru as a means to implement the Fabian Society version of socialism.
+Private activity, property rights and entrepreneurship were discouraged or regulated through permits, while nationalisation of economic activity and high taxes were encouraged, and rationing, control of individual choices and the Mahalanobis model were considered by Nehru as a means to implement the Fabian Society version of socialism.
 In addition to Nehru, several pre-independence leaders in colonial India such as Annie Besant—Nehru's mentor and later a president of Indian National Congress – were members of the Fabian Society.

-Obafemi Awolowo, who later became the premier of Nigeria's now-defunct Western Region, was also a Fabian member in the late 1940s.
+Obafemi Awolowo, who later became the premier of Nigeria's now defunct Western Region, was also a Fabian member in the late 1940s.
 It was the Fabian ideology that Awolowo used to run the Western Region during his premiership with great success, although he was prevented from using it in a similar fashion on the national level in Nigeria.
 It is less known that the founder of Pakistan, Muhammad Ali Jinnah, was an avid member of the Fabian Society in the early 1930s.
-Lee Kuan Yew, the first Prime Minister of Singapore, stated in his memoirs that his initial political philosophy was strongly influenced by the Fabian Society.
+Lee Kuan Yew, the first prime minister of Singapore, stated in his memoirs that his initial political philosophy was strongly influenced by the Fabian Society.
 However, he later altered his views, considering the Fabian ideal of socialism as impractical.
 In 1993, Lee said:

-In the Middle East, the theories of Fabian Society intellectual movement of early 20th-century Britain inspired the Ba'athist vision.
+In the Middle East the theories of the Fabian Society intellectual movement of early-20th-century Britain inspired the Ba'athist vision.
 The Middle East adaptation of Fabian socialism led the state to control big industry, transport, banks, internal and external trade.
 The state would direct the course of economic development, with the ultimate aim to provide a guaranteed minimum standard of living for all.
 Michel Aflaq, widely considered as the founder of the Ba'athist movement, was a Fabian socialist.
 Aflaq's ideas, with those of Salah al-Din al-Bitar and Zaki al-Arsuzi, came to fruition in the Arab world in the form of dictatorial regimes in Iraq and Syria.
 Salāmah Mūsā of Egypt, another prominent champion of Arab Socialism, was a keen adherent of Fabian Society, and a member since 1909.